Last Updated on May 16, 2024 by Sarah Wilson

 16) Take A Stroll Along The Valletta Waterfront

 We can see the Valletta Waterfront from across the Grand Harbour in the Gardjola Gardens on our daily walks with our dog.
-Nineteen historical warehouses built during the Baroque period have now been converted to bars and restaurants and souvenirs shops.
-There’s even a Starbucks and a Hard Rock Cafe, not sure if that’s a good thing or not!
+Nineteen historical warehouses built during the Baroque period have now been converted into bars, restaurants, and souvenir shops.
+There’s even a Starbucks and a Hard Rock Cafe; not sure if that’s a good thing or not!

 These former warehouses were where the Knights of St John and merchants from Europe used to unload their wares.
 The doors of each building were painted in different colours to represent what was once stored inside them.

-Red represents wine; blue represents fish; green for fruit and vegetables and yellow for wheat.
+Red represents wine, blue represents fish, green represents fruit and vegetables, and yellow represents wheat.

 During the summer months, there is entertainment in the form of street entertainers, traditional dancers, marching bands, and street theatre.
 It’s also now part of the Cruise Terminal.